Hélène Morlon: Career

 In 2006, Morlon moved to the United States, where she carried out her postdoctoral research.
-From 2006 to 2007, she worked at the University of California at Merced with engineer Jessica Green.
+From 2006 to 2007, she worked at the University of California, Merced with engineer Jessica Green.
 In 2007, she relocated to continue working with Green at the University of Oregon in the laboratory of Brendan Bohannan.
 In 2009, she worked with Joshua Plotkin at the University of Pennsylvania, and in 2010, she carried out research with Matthew Potts at the University of California, Berkeley.

 On her return to France in 2010, Morlon was recruited by the National Center for Scientific Research (CNRS) and continued her research at the applied mathematics center of the École Polytechnique.
 There, she was granted funding from the National Research Agency, Chair of Excellence, and trained a team of young researchers.
 In June 2011, she became an associate member of the Interdisciplinary Center for Research in Biology at the Collège de France.
 In September 2013, she was appointed assistant professor at the University of Arizona.
 In 2014, she joined the ENS Institute of Biology and obtained a consolidator grant from the European Research Council.

 Morlon is an editor for three academic journals (PloS Biology, Ecology Letters and Systematic Biology) and a reviewer for other major publications.